Intro to Buddhism & Meditation in Portland

 - You don’t need to “join,” “sign up” or go through any “initiation” process to go to any of these groups.
 You just show up, and are free to never come again, or keep coming back as long as you like!

 - You also don’t need to be a Buddhist.
-In general, Buddhist communities tend to be very inclusive, and aren’t interested in converting anyone.
+In general, Buddhism tends to be very inclusive, and aren’t interested in converting anyone.

 If there is any center/group I’ve missed, please let me know and I will add it.